deNBI/simplevm-user-docs/wiki/simple_vm/Instance/instance_detail.md

 ### Manual mounting

-The root disk of the original instance is usually displayed as /dev/vdb.
+The root volume of the rescued instance is usually displayed as /dev/vdb.
 You can confirm this as well as the mountpoint of the disk by executing the following command:
 ```
 sudo lsblk
 ```
 ![lsblk](../img/instance_detail/rescue_vdb.png)

-Sometimes this drive is not mounted automatically or only partially mounted.
+Sometimes the root volume from the rescued vm is not mounted automatically or only partially mounted.

 ![vdb1_not_mounted](../img/instance_detail/rescue_vdb1.png)